wlaurance/time-stamp-hash/README.md

 time-stamp-hash
 ===============

-get all sha1sum of unix time stamps since the epock
+get all sha1sum of unix time stamps since the epoch